-I already did a quick run-through about the on-foot experience in the material section so, again, the Flyknit has welcomed me with pretty much second-skin-like fit straight out of the box.
+I already did a quick run-through about the on-foot experience in the material section so, again, the Flyknit has welcomed me with a pretty much second-skin-like fit straight out of the box.
 Had no pinching or unwanted pressure points in any part of my foot, nor slipping problems due to tight fit (tight in a good way) and supportive materials.
-To sum it up, the upper on the CP3 12 had a lot of in common with the BattleKnit 2.0 featured on the LeBron 16 which is a true compliment for this shoe.
+To sum it up, the upper on the CP3 12 had a lot in common with the BattleKnit 2.0 featured on the LeBron 16 which is a true compliment for this shoe.

 The Jordan brand kept the CP3 12 pretty bold on support tech.
 No real lateral caging, no midsole extension on the upper – everything seems to rely on the upper when it comes to lateral support, which is pretty scary when you remember that what you got is only Flyknit.
-However, there’s no point to be scared.
+However, there’s no point in being scared.
 Did the LeBron 15 or 16 were lacking support in the upper?
 No. Same deal with this particular Flyknit set-up, actually, it’s pretty similar to the BattleKnit since both of the set-ups do feature a thicker & more rigid version of knit on top of the regular one to eliminate unneeded stretch out zones.
 So for that reason, I didn’t experience any lateral issues.
 It’s not going to be the best lateral lockdown, but it was enough to keep me on to the footbed, and I’m definitely on a heavier side.